lfoppiano/document-qa/README.md

 ## Introduction

-Question/Answering on documents.
+Question/Answering on scientific documents.
 Upload your document and ask questions.
 In our implementation we use [Grobid](https://github.com/kermitt2/grobid) for text extraction instead of the raw PDF2Text converter.
 Thanks to Grobid we are able to precisely extract abstract and full-text.
 This is just the beginning and publishing might help gathering more feedback.

+**NOTE**: This project focus on scientific articles.
+Uploading books or other large document might not work as expected.

 **Work in progress**